PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 </MapContainer>
 ```

+The EditControl component provides event handlers for all events related to the drawing functions, like _onCreated, onEdited_ and _onDeleted_, which can be overwritten by the developer to add custom functionality.\
+The _draw_ property allows the developer to enable or disable certain features or buttons in the extension's toolbar.

-#### Leaflet Geosearch
+### Leaflet Geosearch
-Leaflet Geosearch is an extension that adds geosearch functions to a web application, with functions including coordinate search as well as address lookup.
+_Leaflet Geosearch_ is an extension that adds geosearch functions to a web application, with functions including coordinate search as well as address lookup.
 The data for this is supplied by a provider, with default options such as _Google,_ or _OpenStreetMap_.
 The library supports easy integration with Leaflet maps, but the functionality can also be used without Leaflet. [@leafletGeosearch]

-##### Usage with react-leaflet
+#### Usage with react-leaflet
 To start using Geosearch with React Leaflet, a component for the search field has to be written.
 The following code shows a simple example of such a component called _GeoSearchField_, where a _GeoSearchControl_ element is first defined with options and is then added to the map.
 The options object requires the provider to be set and includes optional arguments for things like render style, autocompletion options and display of the search result.

 ```jsx